yuvashreeph/Machine-Learning/Assignment2/README.md

 ## 📊 Dataset

-The dataset used for this project is `loan_sanction.csv`, containing various customer attributes.
+The dataset used for this project is `loan_sanction.csv` (not included in the repo, but referenced in the notebook), containing various customer attributes.

 **Key Features:**